sungnga/instagram-clone-app/README.md

 - **Perform a EXPLORE_POSTS query in the ExploreGrid component:**
   - In src/components/explore/ExploreGrid.js file and in the *ExploreGrid component*:
     - Import the EXPLORE_POSTS query
     - Call useContext() hook and pass in the UserContext as an argument.
-We get back the followingIds
+We get back the feedIds
-    - Create a variables object that contains the data for the followingIds variable
+    - Create a variables object that contains the data for the feedIds variable
     - Call useQuery() hook and pass in the EXPLORE_POSTS query as 1st arg and the variables object as 2nd arg.
 We get back the data and loading properties
     - Instead of rendering the dummy posts data from getDefaultPost array, we can replace it with data.posts array.
 Iterate over the array and display each post in the `<GridPost />` component
     ```js